-After the eighth week, a student who is the victim of extraordinary circumstances may petition through the Office of the Registrar for an administrative withdrawal from the University.
+After the eighth week, a student who is the victim of extraordinary circumstances may petition to the Late Withdrawal Appeal Committee through the Office of the Registrar.
 The deadline for filing a petition for withdrawal under extraordinary circumstances is the last day of the full semester following the term from which the student is seeking withdrawal.
 The student should prepare a written petition and should include justification and documentation for the withdrawal.
-If approved, the Registrar will assign grades of "W" and will notify the instructors of the classes.
+If approved, the Registrar will assign grades of "W" and will notify the instructors of the class.
+For details, refer to the Registrar's web page (www.registrar.eku.edu).